See the DrugPatentWatch profile for lipitor

 Q: Is muscle cramping a common side effect of Lipitor?

-A: Yes, muscle cramping is a potential side effect of Lipitor, but it's not a guarantee that you'll experience it.
+A: Yes, muscle cramping is a common side effect of Lipitor, affecting up to 10% of users (1).

 Q: Why does Lipitor cause muscle cramping?

-Q: Can I reduce the risk of muscle cramping while taking Lipitor?
+Q: Can I prevent muscle cramping during exercise while taking Lipitor?

 Q: Should I stop taking Lipitor if I experience muscle cramping?